dac-sdc/2023/_pages/info.md

 Link to download training dataset: <https://drive.google.com/file/d/1ceQ5y_rCReSZ26HzzCf2muDNbovjyl5k/view?usp=share_link>

-The dataset contains:
+The training dataset contains:
- * 12000 training images in the *JPEGImages* directory (a few extra images with *_1* suffix are included such as 00009_1.jpg, which are simply mirror images of the base image and can be ignored).
+ * 10000 training images in the *JPEGImages* directory:
+    * Some extra images with *_1* suffix are included such as 00009_1.jpg, which are simply mirror images of the base image and can be ignored.
+    * The images have varied size, with the following distribution of sizes:
+      * 1920x1080: 4962 images
+      * 1280x720: 4552 images
+      * 1920x1088: 404 images
+      * 1920x1072: 82 images

  * Labelled object types and locations in the *label* directory.
 For example, *JPEGImages/00001.jpg* will have an associated *label/00001.json* file describe object types and locations in the image.
  * Object types: